altomator/Introduction_to_Deep_Learning-2-Face_Detection/README.md

 Note: [IBM Watson](https://www.ibm.com/blogs/policy/facial-recognition-sunset-racial-justice-reforms/) no longer offers facial detection.

+### MTCNN

+This script is a Python3 implementation of the MTCNN face detector for TensorFlow, based on the paper Zhang, K et al. (2016).
+It requires OpenCV>=3.2 and Tensorflow>=1.4.0.

+See it in use on [school years photos](https://github.com/altomator/Introduction_to_Deep_Learning-2-Face_Detection/tree/gh-pages/ENC).

 ### Others approaches
 These deep learning systems are well known for facial detection or recognition:
 - Facebook [DeepFace](https://en.wikipedia.org/wiki/DeepFace)